 2. Buy Once, Cry Once

 There is a trigger to suit just about any particular need you may find yourself with.
-There are two overarching types of triggers: single stage and two-stage.
-Within these categories, there is a huge variety of weights, trigger bows, and material selection.
+Two overarching types of triggers rule over all others: single stage and two-stage.
+Within these categories, there is a variety of weights, trigger bows, and material selection.

 Single stage triggers are, by far, the most common type found in the AR-15 platform.
-Nearly every military issued rifle is equipped with a single stage trigger, and the majority of rifles sold on the civilian market come equipped with a basic single stage trigger.
-That doesn’t mean that the single stage is worse in any way, there a many precision and hunting rifles on the market with this type of trigger, it just happens to be the one they went with.
+Nearly every military issued rifle is equipped with a single stage trigger.
+The majority of rifles sold on the civilian market come equipped with a basic single stage trigger.
+It is simply the most common.
+That doesn’t mean that the single stage is worse in any way, there a many precision and hunting rifles on the market with this type of trigger.

 Interestingly, the M16 is the only single stage trigger in the recent history of military rifles.
 Single stage triggers, up until the M16, were considered precision triggers more than combat triggers.

 A single stage trigger is fairly basic.
-There is should be no (or very little) slack.
-The full weight of the trigger is already resting on the springs, and the shooter simply must overcome that initial weight.
+There should be no (or very little) slack during the takeup.
+The full weight of the trigger is already resting on the spring; the shooter simply must overcome that initial weight.
 The trigger bow is directly connected to the sear.
-Lesser single stage triggers cause the shooter to have to “walk” through the sear engagement until it finally disengages and the hammer is released.
+If there is a lot of surface engagement to the hammer, then the shooter has to “walk” through the sear engagement until it finally disengages and the hammer is released.
 This slight movement as the sear is disengaging is commonly referred to as “creep.”

 Note the notch at the bottom of the hammer, where the front end of the trigger piece (the sear) fits into.
 This is what you are overcoming during a single stage trigger press.
 The hook to the rear is the disconnector, which ‘catches’ the hammer as the weapon cycles and stops it from going forward again as the bolt carrier passes (if the trigger is still being held down).
 The distinct ‘click’ you fell when you release a trigger after the shot is the disconnector letting go of the hammer and the sear reengaging for the next shot.

 Common hunting and precision rifles in the bolt gun world use single stage triggers with light pulls (4 lbs or less).
 In order to get a crisp trigger pull, there must be a minimum amount of sear engagement for the shooter to overcome.
-For a light pull, the springs and engagement must be machined as to not provide too much resistance.
-A light/crisp pull was deemed too dangerous for a combat rifle likely to get bumped around and mishandled by the average GI, so the pull weight was raised to a range of 5.5 to 8.5 lbs with a healthy amount of sear engagement.
+For a light pull, the springs and engagement must be machined as to not provide minimum resistance.
+A light/crisp pull was deemed too dangerous for a combat rifle likely to get bumped around and mishandled by the average GI.
+To compensate, the pull weight was raised to a range of 5.5 to 8.5 lbs with a healthy amount of sear engagement.